wpmetabox/docs/_docs/fields/checkbox-list.md

 ## Data

 This field saves multiple values in the database.
-Each value is store in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).
+Each value is stored in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).

 If the field is cloneable, then the value is stored as a serialized array in a single row in the database.